microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 Config File Section: External Services
 **************************************

-The **external-services** section defines the service names and credentials for the cloud services used by your XT installation.
+The **external-services** section defines the names and credentials for your Azure cloud services used by your XT installation.
+This section is always required for your XT setup.

-XT works with 4 types of external cloud services.
+XT works with 5 key types of external cloud services.

 +-------------------------------+-----------------------------------+
 | External service type         | Description                       |